 - Self-Knowledge and Discernment

-- Creative Academic Engagement
+- Academic Engagement and Excellence

 - Major Selection and Career Exploration

-- Leadership and Co-Curricular Learning: Knowledge from Experience
+- Leadership and Community Engagement: Co-Curricular Learning

-- Service to Others: Looking beyond Self
+- Leadership and Community Engagement: Service to Others

 - Personal and Professional Development

 My Goal(s) Brainstorm

 Self-Knowledge

 The focus of this area is to help students become more aware of self.
 College is a time of exploration, discernment, and reflection: a time to reflect on deep and meaningful questions, and a time for spiritual exploration and growth.
 Considering who you are and what you value is critical in your decision making about your life.
 This type of discernment takes many forms as you travel through various life stages.
 Saint Anselm College offers many opportunities for personal assessment during the development of your Pathway Plan.